Online Master's in Higher Education Administration

 Deputy Director, Center for Social Justice, Georgetown University

-Ray Shiu serves as the Deputy Director of the Center for Social Justice.
+Ray Shiu serves as the Deputy Director of the Center for Social Justice at Georgetown University.
 He has been in this role since January 2020.
 In this role, he is responsible for the overall management of CSJ’s staff-run and student-run social justice community-based service, including student development, community and university outreach, and fiscal and administrative management.
 Mr. Shiu also serves as a board member on two local nonprofits providing services to the unhoused community, Friendship Place and Georgetown Ministry Center.
 He holds an M.A. in higher education from Columbia University and a B.S. in genetics from the University of California, Davis.

 Sarah B. Steinberg, Ed.D.

-Chief of Staff, University of Arizona Global Campus
+Provost and Senior Vice President, University of Arizona Global Campus